pacmanjs/pacmanjs.github.io/README.md

 You can play the latest version live here: **[https://pacmanjs.github.io](pacmanjs.github.io)**

-*(Replace the link above with your actual GitHub Pages or other hosting URL)*

 ## 🕹️ How to Play

   * Use the **Arrow Keys** or **WASD** to navigate Pac-Man through the maze.